xavierleroy/pringo/README.md

 ## Copyright and license

-Copyright Inria  License LGPL v2 with special exception for static linking.
+Copyright Inria.
+License LGPL v2 with special exception for static linking.